vlkv/hackernoon_article_1/README.md

 }
 ```

-Also we have a helper function to access the allocated memory buffers from the guest side:
+Also we have a helper function to access the allocated memory buffers on the guest side:
 ```go
 func getBytes(ptr uintptr) []byte {
 	return allocatedBytes[ptr]